snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 In this week, worked on the workshop presentation and accomplished successfully.Going forward, will work on the driver rider functionality.

 Written code for Rider Registration and have to test, whether the record is going to datbase.
 Moreover, we as a team are working on the functionality part.

+So far worked on workshop on c sharp documentation.